foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 # Data Handlers
-Data handlers, are routines which process a dataset using [HF process frameworks](https://huggingface.co/docs/datasets/en/process) including map, filter, remove, select, and rename.
+Data handlers, as explained above, are routines which process the dataset using [Hugging Face process frameworks](https://huggingface.co/docs/datasets/en/process) including `map`, `filter`, `remove`, `select`, and `rename`.
-All data handler routines are registered with our data preprocessor as a `k:func` object where `k` is the name (`str`) of the data handler and `func` (`callable`) is the function which is called.
+Data handlers are routines which process a dataset using [Hugging Face process frameworks](https://huggingface.co/docs/datasets/en/process) including `map`, `filter`, `remove`, `select`, and `rename_columns`.
+Each data handler routines are registered with our data preprocessor as a `k:func` object, where:

+- k (str): The name of the data handler.
+- func (callable): The function called to perform the operation.

-In the data config, users can request which data handler to apply by requesting the corresponding `name` with which the data handler was registered and specifying the appropriate `arguments`.
-Each data handler accepts two types of arguments via `DataHandlerArguments` (as defined in the data preprocessor [schema](./advanced-data-preprocessing.md#what-is-data-config-schema)), as shown below.
+In the data config, you can request a particular data handler by referring to its registered `name` and specifying the appropriate arguments.
+Each data handler accepts two types of arguments via `DataHandlerArguments` (defined in the data preprocessor [schema](https://github.com/foundation-model-stack/fms-hf-tuning/pull/494/advanced-data-preprocessing.md#what-is-data-config-schema)):
+- Top-level arguments `argumets` – Control the behavior of the handler itself.
+- Key word arguments `fn_kwargs` – Passed directly to the underlying Hugging Face Datasets API call (e.g., `map`, `filter`, etc.).

 ```yaml
 datapreprocessor: